Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 }
 ```

-The legacy error-code branch (`CatapushCredentialsError`, `CatapushNetworkError`, `CatapushNoMessagesError`, `CatapushFileProtectionError`, `CatapushConflictErrorCode`, `CatapushAppIsActive`) is no longer surfaced in the extension.
+The previous error-code branch (`CatapushCredentialsError`, `CatapushNetworkError`, `CatapushNoMessagesError`, `CatapushFileProtectionError`, `CatapushConflictErrorCode`, `CatapushAppIsActive`) is no longer surfaced in the extension.
 The new pattern reduces it to a single timeout fallback inside `observeNextMessage(…)`.
 If you previously rendered different fallback bodies depending on the error code, replace them with a single localized "No new message" string in the `onTimeout` branch.

 ## 6. Update message send and receive code

-The 11 legacy `sendMessageWithText:…` overloads collapse into a single function:
+The 11 previous `sendMessageWithText:…` overloads collapse into a single function:

 ```swift
 Catapush.shared.sendMessage(